Previously written blog post from TheBoujeeRatchademic, reflecting on my 2017 mental health diagnosis:

 Reflecting on the state of my life and my mental health diagnosis

 I remember watching an episode of Criminal Minds where Dr. Reed pointed out that a messy room could be a sign of depression.
-I felt convicted when I heard it, and as I stared down at the floor I haven’t been able to see in at least 3 weeks, I finally understood my pain.
+I felt convicted when I heard it, and as I stared down at the floor I hadn’t been able to see in at least 3 weeks, I finally understood my pain.
 I took pity on myself for having to deal with my own lack of understanding and pushing myself too hard as a result.
 Academia is marked by productivity.
 Everybody around you is producing, so you should be too.
 I thought about all those unfinished projects, all the things I desperately wanted to do but couldn’t bring myself to see through.
 I thought I was merely careless and unmotivated.
 Reconciling perfectionism and depression?
 That battle is too ugly for words.

 The Journey to Seeking Help.
 (Again)

 I searched high and low for a black woman who did psychiatry who would also took Medicaid.
 It took weeks of digging through broken websites, dead ends, and googling everyone’s names until I could find a picture.
 Whatever it took.
 When I finally walked into this polished black woman’s office I knew my work had not been done in vain.

 It was there that I learned that not caring if you wake up in the morning definitely puts you on a “we gotta keep an eye on her” list.
 Previously, I thought you had to think about carrying out the act to be considered suicidal.
 I’ll be honest, this alarmed me.
 I was just genuinely confused and hurt that it took this long because I’d been wishing I were (peacefully) dead on and off for a long time.